Haryana records 13 more COVID-19 deaths, 590 new cases | Health

 Haryana records 13 more COVID-19 deaths, 590 new cases

-The COVID-19 death toll in Haryana rose to 2,816 on Saturday with 13 more, while 590 new cases pushed the infection tally to 2,57,067, a state health department bulletin said.
+The COVID-19 death toll in Haryana rose to 2,816 on Saturday with 13 more fatalities, while 590 new cases pushed the infection tally to 2,57,067, a state health department bulletin said.
 The new fatalities include three from Yamunanagar and two each from Sonipat, Ambala and Jhajjar.